Advertiser Disclosure

 Where Do I Find My Card’s APR?

 So, where do you find your credit card’s APR?
-You have a couple of options:
+There are a couple of ways.

-• Credit Card Terms and Conditions — It will be located in the Schumer box within your card’s terms and conditions.
-Even if you didn’t keep your original paperwork, this can normally be found online by searching for your specific card.
+• Credit card terms and conditions: These are in the Schumer box within your card’s terms and conditions.
+Even if you didn’t keep your original paperwork, you can normally find it online by searching for your specific card.

 If you haven’t sought out or received a credit card offer in some time, you may have an antiquated understanding of the average credit card APR.
 To find out whether you’re getting a reasonable APR, we turn to the average APR in the U.S. Over time, credit card interest rates ebb and flow, so it’s important to have a pulse on what the average APR looks like today.